big city

 #2.
 Specialist Doctor Visits

 Custom orthotics are fabricated by specialists — usually podiatrists, sports medicine practitioners, or orthopedic doctors.
 They will take a cast of your foot (or foot impressions).
 Once the plaster is set, they’ll remove the cast from your feet.
-This is then sent to a state-of-the-art orthotic laboratory where it’s handmade by highly skilled technicians, which is why the cost of custom insoles is higher than already-made orthotics.
+This is then sent to a state-of-the-art orthotic laboratory, where it’s handmade by highly skilled technicians, which is why the cost of custom insoles is higher than that of already-made orthotics.

 #3.
 Materials

-#4 Customization
+#4.
+Customization

 Custom orthotics differ not only in the materials used but also in their shape.
 Once the design work is complete, your orthotics need to be milled.
 This process entails carving an orthotics shell out of the materials your podiatrist has prescribed.
 This customization process takes time and skilled labor which is factored into how much your custom insoles cost.